ory/hydra/docs/access-control.md

 * **What**: An arbitrary action name, for example "delete", "create" or "scoped:action:something".
 * **Something**: An arbitrary unique resource name, for example "something", "resources.articles.1234" or some uniform resource name like "urn:isbn:3827370191".
-* **Context**: The current context containing information about the environment such as the IP Address, request date, the resource owner name, the department ken is working in or any other information you want to pass along.
+* **Context**: The current context containing information about the environment such as the IP Address, the time or date of access, or some other type of context. (optional)
-    (optional)

 To decide what the answer is, Hydra uses policy documents which can be represented as JSON.
 Values `actions`, `subjects` and `resources` can use regular expressions by encapsulating the expression in `<>`, for example `<.*>`.